 - HOA boards are required to provide members with timely notice about meetings.

-- The legislation provides improved due process in dispute resolution and additional legal avenues when seeking resolution from a dispute with an HOA.
+- New laws improve due process in dispute resolution and provide additional legal avenues when seeking resolution from a dispute with an HOA.

-In addition, the website myhoastory.com was an incredible tool for collecting real-world stories from homeowners and REALTORS® about the challenges they’ve faced with HOAs.
+In addition, the website myhoastory.com collected real-world stories from homeowners and REALTORS® about the challenges they’ve faced with HOAs.